Alex230805/cbox/README.md

 > [!WARNING]
 > This is NOT a production ready library, it's an aggregation of multiple project that turn out to be usefull in multiple situations.
-There is no actual documentation other than the source code and the way it's build just work for me.
+There is no actual documentation other than the source code.